-If a condition requiring Urgent Care develops, the Covered Person may go to the nearest Urgent Care Center, Physician's office, or any other Provider for treatment.
+If a condition requiring Urgent Care develops, You may go to the nearest Urgent Care Center, Physician's office, or any other Provider for treatment.
 This treatment may be subject to a Copayment and/or Coinsurance.
 Examples of Urgent Care conditions include fractures, lacerations, or severe abdominal pain.